What Is Ménière Disease?

 Cutting salt from the diet cures Ménière disease.

 Sodium restriction is recommended as a conservative measure and may help reduce attack frequency, but it does not cure the disease.
-It is one of several strategies in the multifaceted management of the condition.
+It is one of several strategies in multifaceted management of the condition.

 Myth vs. Fact